AI & Technology

 • Weekly saving: ~5–7 hours

-That number sounds aggressive, but it's realistic for anyone writing to clients or stakeholders regularly.
-The mental load of "how should I say this?" is genuinely expensive.
+Additionally, That number sounds aggressive.
+Hence, But it's realistic for anyone writing to clients or stakeholders regularly.
+Additionally, The mental load of "how should I say this?" is genuinely expensive — it's just invisible because it happens in your head.

 5. Writing Assistant for Work — Beyond Just Fixing Mistakes

 There's a version of a writing assistant that just corrects your errors.
-Then there's CleverType — which actually helps you write better content faster, from word one.
+Then there's CleverType — which helps you write better content faster, from the first word.

-That distinction matters.
-Most grammar tools are reactive: you write something, they flag problems, you fix them.
-CleverType is proactive — it suggests as you type, anticipates what you're trying to say, and helps you get there faster.
+And that distinction actually matters.
+Consequently, Most grammar tools are reactive — you write something, they flag problems, you fix them.
+CleverType works differently: it suggests as you type, anticipates where you're going, and gets you there faster.
+Less like an editor, more like a co-pilot.

 What a professional writing tool for desktop actually looks like in practice: